 - 1 teaspoon pure vanilla extract

-- optional: 3 Tablespoons oats and coconut sugar for sprinkling
+- optional: 3 Tablespoons oats and/or coconut sugar for sprinkling

 - Spoon the batter into liners, filling them all the way to the top.
 Top with oats and a light sprinkle of coconut sugar, if desired.
 Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
-Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 22-23 minutes, give or take.
-(For mini muffins, bake 11-13 minutes at 350°F (177°C).)
+Bake for an additional 15-16 minutes or until a toothpick inserted in the center comes out clean.
+The total time these muffins take in the oven is about 20-21 minutes, give or take.
+(For mini muffins, bake 11-13 minutes at 350°F (177°C) the whole time.)
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.

 - Muffins stay fresh covered at room temperature for a few days, then transfer to the fridge for up to 1 week.

-- You can use honey for the maple syrup, but the flavor will be different.
-Maple works so well with banana!
+- Maple Syrup: You can use honey for the maple syrup, but the flavor will be different.

-Using SparkRecipes calculator and calculated using coconut oil, skim milk, and walnuts, these muffins come out to 205 calories, 10g fat, 22g carbs, 3g fiber, and 5g protein each.
+- Nutrition Information: Using VeryWellFit calculator and calculated using coconut oil, skim milk, and walnuts, these muffins come out to 190 calories, 8.5g fat, 25g carbs, 2g fiber, 5g sugar, and 4g protein each.